-Lisa: Anyone who watches Departures knows that you’re a plane enthusiast.
+Lisa: Anyone who watches the Departures TV series knows that you’re a plane enthusiast.
 You recently got your pilot’s license, so congratulations on that.

 Scott: Thank you.
 That’s one of my bucket list items checked off for sure.
 Since I was about twelve or thirteen years old, I’ve really wanted to get my pilot’s license.
 I was in Air Cadets as a young guy and that passion for aviation continued on.
 I spent many hours playing Flight Simulator on my computer, so to finally make that dream happen was huge for sure.

 Lisa: What motivated you to finally learn to fly and how was that experience for you?